awjwhyte/Kraken-Futures/README.md

 This library allows you to access the Kraken futures API

-There are two main methods, publicMethod and privateMethod.
+There is a Futures class in the main.js file which contains two main methods,

+publicMethod and privateMethod.
 The publicMethod is for making public calls

 whiles the privateMethod is for making private calls

 The client is used as follows;

-in the index.js file of this project, you can place a method call with the proper arguments e.g.
+in the index.js file of this project, you can create a new instance of the Futures class, and place method call with the proper arguments e.g.

+const methods = new Futures(); // create instance of Futures class

+// make a public call
-publicMethod('tickers') // This will return all the tickers and their prices
+methods.publicMethod('tickers') // This will return all the tickers and their prices

+//make a private call
-privateMethod('accounts') // This will give you a snapshot of your accounts
+methods.privateMethod('accounts') // This will give you a snapshot of your accounts

-privateMethod('recentorders', {symbol: 'PI_ETHUSD'}) // this will return your recent PI_ETHUSD orders
+methods.privateMethod('recentorders', {symbol: 'PI_ETHUSD'}) // this will return your recent PI_ETHUSD orders
 ******************************************************************************
 Please note that before you can start using this library, you will have to create a file in the root of the project and save it as .env.
 In this .env file you will place the API PUBLIC_KEY, API PRIVATE_KEY and the base URL.